 ]]>

-Osteopathic treatment for newborns and toddler is a safe, gentle and effective way to help with a range of issues that may be causing your child upset.
-Your baby can see an osteopath for treatment just a few days after birth – meaning almost no child is too young for treatment.
+Osteopathy for newborns and toddlers is a safe, gentle and effective way to help with a range of issues that may be causing your child to be upset and unsettled.
+Your baby can see an osteopath for treatment just a few days after birth – meaning no child is too young for treatment.

 Commonly treated issues include

-• Deformational plagiocephaly aka Head shape abnormalities from laying in the same position or a prolonged labour
+• Deformational plagiocephaly aka abnormally shaped head from head favouring towards one side, leading to the baby laying its head on one side and in the same position or a prolonged labour

 • Muscular torticollis – aka twisted or wry neck